gintonicai/documentation/mvp/distillery-subchain-guide/managing-your-node.md

 ---
 description: >-
-  Master the art of maintaining your gintonic Distillery node.
+  Master the art of maintaining your gintonic distillery node.
 Learn about logs, updates, GPU health monitoring, and best practices for optimal performance.
 ---

 # Managing Your Node

-## Managing Your gintonic Distillery Node
+## Managing Your gintonic distillery Node

 Now that your node is up and running, earning you $GIN, it's important to keep an eye on its performance and health.
 This section will show you how to monitor your node, understand its status, and perform basic maintenance tasks.